todogroup/ospology/ospo-book/content/en/03-chapter.md

 Regarding the organization's engagement, there are already various models available that help assess the maturity of open source involvement.
 Examples include Ibrahim's Enterprise Open Source Involvement Stages and the FINOS' [Open Source Maturity Model](https://www.finos.org/blog/open-source-maturity-model-launch).
 To simplify this topic for this book, these models can be summarized into four main stages:

-* Software Usage
+* Software usage (also called consumption)
-* Community Participation
+* Community participation
-* Community Contribution
+* Community contribution
 * Leadership

 On the other hand, [the OSPO maturity model](https://linuxfoundation.org/tools/the-evolution-of-the-open-source-program-office-ospo/) assists organizations in gauging their progress in establishing a mature OSPO.
 It helps identify the specific areas where they need to concentrate their efforts and improve their practices and its creation might come at any level of the open source journey of an organization.
-OSPO Maturity model stages include:

-* Awareness: This pre-stage represents the early phase of OSPO maturity.
-Organizations in this stage are exploring the potential benefits of open source.
-They typically experiment with open source solutions.

-* Ad hoc: In the ad hoc stage, organizations start recognizing the value of open source and begin integrating it into their IT infrastructure.
-However, open source operations are still managed in an ad hoc manner, often on a case-by-case basis.

-* Security, Education, and Strategy: At this stage, organizations aim to formalize their open source operations by establishing dedicated OSPOs to manage their open source activities.
-These OSPOs take responsibility for ensuring compliance with legal and regulatory requirements, as well as developing and implementing open source strategies on how to use open source software in a sustainable way.
-This stage also contemplates the education on contributing to open source projects by helping on its security and sustainability.

-* Community, Education, and Engagement: Organizations in this stage have mature OSPOs that oversee all aspects of their open source contributions and (if needed) and new open source projects.
-The OSPO is responsible for establishing best practices and standards for the open source projects they have activity.
-They ensure that all open source projects align with the organization's strategy and actively engage and sustain open source communities.

-* Leader and Advisor: Open source is regarded as a critical component of the organization's IT infrastructure and open culture.
-The OSPO takes on the role of ensuring effective and efficient use and contribution of open source across the organization.
-They also manage relationships with open source communities and stakeholders, acting as a leader and advisor.
+### OSPO simple checklist
+[This checklist](https://github.com/todogroup/ospology/blob/main/ospo-model/en/ospo-checklist.md) offers a simplified set of common milestones to both early-stage and seasoned OSPOs in navigating each stage of the previously mentioned OSPO maturity model.
+Please note that an OSPO might remove, add, or edit some content of this checklist to adapt it to their organization's needs.

+#### Stage 1

+- [ ] Define program branding (e.g., OSPO, open source initiative, head of open source operations).
+- [ ] Manage legal risk and licenses, creating new procedures and documentation to ensure employees use OSS according to its license terms and that the organization’s OSS consumption is not putting it at legal risk.
+- [ ] Create education programs to help developers decide when to use OSS in creating new products or services.
+- [ ] Set up specific software inventory processes to create an organization-wide software bill of materials (SBOM).
+- [ ] Overall, recognize the value of OSS and the need for compliance, education, and an SBOMs.

+#### Stage 2

+- [ ] Lay out best practices in interacting with OSS projects such as how to request features, file bug reports, and contribute basic code.
+- [ ] Communicate to employees and managers the importance of contributing to and not merely consuming (also called usage) OSS (including advocating for and driving event sponsorships, booking project leads and maintainers as speakers or panelists in public coding forums, and securing organizational resources to mission-critical OSS projects).
+- [ ]  Incentivize developers to work on OSS projects critical to their operations, to the degree that developers become highly active contributors or primary maintainers.

+#### Stage 3

+- [ ]  Initiate and host, or act as primary sponsors of, OSS projects.
+- [ ]  Create and launch open source projects to establish broad credibility in the open source community.
+- [ ]  Dedicate one or more full-time employee(s) to a project, and accept responsibility for nurturing a project community and ensuring its health.
+- [ ]  Develop internal processes, playbooks, checklists, tooling, and other mechanisms to vet, organize, and operate open source projects and to prepare and coach their leaders.

+#### Stage 4

+- [ ]  Become a strategic partner for technology decisions, helping to guide choices and shape long-term commitments to projects.
+- [ ]  Advise the CTO and technology leadership on which open source technologies to adopt or remove from the organization’s technology stack.
+- [ ]  Take the lead on benchmarking what constitutes an acceptable OSS project.
+- [ ]  Help organizations understand and navigate project governance.

-## Antipatterns
+## Recommendations

-`🚫 OSPO Antipatterns`
+`💡 Recommendations`

 TBD